August 18th, 2024

 It is bizzare that one arrest warrant was issued when many people were involved.

-By @srvmshr - about 2 months
+By @srvmshr - 3 months

 The article, funnily enough, made a better argument in pointing that Andromeda sailing boat might not have been involved - but rather some other vessel.
 The whole article felt like reading a 'proof by contradiction in prose' - from the shabby state of diving enclosure, to the extreme technicalities in executing the sabotage, and lastly even mentioning naval presence in the area.